Learn about some some of the digital humanities projects funded through Digital Extension Grants.

 ACLS Digital Extension Grants

 The ACLS Digital Extension Grant program ran from 2016 through 2021 to support digitally based research projects in the humanities and interpretive social sciences.
-Supported by The Andrew W. Mellon Foundation, the grants advanced the digital transformation of humanities scholarship by extending the reach of existing digital projects to new communities of users and by adding diversity to the digital record.
+Made possible by the support of the Mellon Foundation, the grants advanced the digital transformation of humanities scholarship by extending the reach of existing digital projects to new communities of users and by adding diversity to the digital record.